Learn the differences between term life insurance and permanent life insurance so you can pick the one that's right for you and your family.

 The main benefit of a variable life policy is that it lets you invest accumulated funds in stocks, bonds, and money market accounts.
 That means the value of your policy may grow more substantially, and more quickly, than with other whole life plans.
 But it also exposes you to more risk.
-You could lose money, as opposed to make money, if your investments don’t perform well and if your policy doesn’t include a guarantee that your death benefit can’t fall below a certain, minimum level.
+There are even a couple ways you could lose money, as opposed to make money.
+One is if your investments don’t perform well.
+Another is if your policy doesn’t include a guarantee that your death benefit can’t fall below a minimum level.

 If you can’t decide between term life insurance and whole life insurance, you could always go with a “blended” policy that combines elements of both entities.

 According to U.S. News, such policies “may generate higher near-term cash values and higher death benefits at life expectancy than whole life alone.”
 Also, blended policies, which are sold by many insurance companies these days, “can be competitive with term policies for some consumers.”

 As you can probably imagine, there are positives and negatives associated with both term and whole life insurance policies.